PeterVLee/baseLines-Z-S-Overview/README.md

 ### ⌘ Bracket Filters i.e. stuff you see in space:

 * Combat (+Dro): All combat-related entities that can damage you and vise versa.
-* Combat (-Dro): Ditto, but no drones and fighters. **Not for regular use**, this is meant for large fleet battles to reduce clutter
+* Combat (-Dro): Ditto, but no drones and fighters. **Not recommended for regular use**, this is meant for large fleet battles to reduce clutter
 * PvE: Mostly the same as above but includes krabbing activities like PI, asteroids, etc.

 ---